All Episodes

 Ever heard of Zell Miller?

-Ever heard of Joe Lieberman.
+Ever heard of Joe Lieberman?

-This desire to be loved and like.
+This desire to be loved and liked.

 I'm not like those wackos in my party.